jaguaryang/shared-element-transitions/README.md

 # shared-element-transitions
-shared element transitions between routers for React, Vue and Angular
+shared element transitions between routers for React, Vue and Angular.
+Idea from Hero Animations of Flutter.

 # Install